How Does Your Home Feel Today?

 HOW TO USE SCENT FOR STORAGE:

-• Diffuse cedarwood or vetiver in a corner where you want to feel held—perhaps near your favorite chair, or in a reading nook.
+- Diffuse cedarwood or vetiver in a corner where you want to feel anchored, near a favourite chair, or in a reading nook.

-• Place a few drops of frankincense on a cotton ball and tuck it into a drawer, closet, or storage box.
-Let the scent infuse the space where you keep meaningful objects.
+- Place a few drops of frankincense on a cotton ball and tuck it into a drawer, closet, or storage box.
+The scent infuse the space where things are kept.

 SCENT PAIRINGS: